-14.2 Succeeding in a programme component and awarding of credits
+14.2 Succeeding in a programme component and awarding credits

-14.2.1 A student succeeds in a programme component when he/she has obtained at least 10 out of 20 or the non-numerical result "pass".
+- 14.2.1 A student succeeds in a programme component when having obtained at least 10 out of 20 or the non-numerical result "pass".
 In determining the numerical result the normal rounding rule applies unless a specific motivated rounding rule has been communicated in the course information.
-As normal rounding rule applies: rounding down to the nearest lower unit below until 0,5; rounding up to the nearest higher unit from and including 0,5.

-14.2.2 Each programme component in which the student succeeds entitles the student to a credit.
-A credit remains valid indefinitely within the programme where it was obtained.
+As normal rounding rule applies: rounding down to the nearest lower unit below until 0,5; rounding up to the nearest higher unit from and including 0,5. - 14.2.2 Each programme component in which the student succeeds entitles the student to a credit.
+A credit remains valid indefinitely within the programme where it was obtained unless it appears after 5 years that the acquired competences are substantially different from the updated competences.